 An overview of the major features:

-The SiteTree Dashboard is nearly a control panel, where you can toggle the activation of the sitemaps and the enabling of the automatic pinging functionality, choose which types of content to include, reorder the lists composing the Site Tree with a drag-and-drop, and generally know details about the building process and the latest pinging events.
+The SiteTree Dashboard is nearly a control panel, where you can toggle the activation of the sitemaps and the enabling of the automatic pinging functionality, choose which types of content to include, adjust the sitemap split-up threshold, reorder with a drag-and-drop the hyper-lists composing the Site Tree, and generally know details about the building process and the latest pinging events.

 WordPress-like settings pages go side-by-side with the SiteTree Dashboard in letting you customise the sitemaps without writing any code.